 Common name: Blue Nootka false cypress (Alaska Cedar)

-Scientific Name (order and family): Chamaecyparis nootkatensis ‘Glauca’ (D. Don) Spach (Cupressaceae, Cupressales)
+Scientific Name (family and order): Chamaecyparis nootkatensis ‘Glauca’ (D. Don) Spach (Cupressaceae, Cupressales)

 Trunk/Stem: Bark Red-brown to orange-brown, stringy; branchlets are quadrangular and they become red-brown after one year.